 They should be ok outside if you live in zones 10-12.

 The scientific name for the neon pothos is epipremnum aureum neon, they are also know simply as neon pothos plant, as well as epipremnum neon.

 Neon pothos is toxic to both dogs and cats if ingested.
 Seek vets advice.

-Neon pothos can fade if not given enough light, but can also be sunburned which can burn the leaves into a yellow color.
-So check the light levels – make sure it is getting plenty of indirect sunlight, but no direct.
+Neon pothos can fade if not given enough light, but can also be sunburned which can burn the leaves into a beached out yellow color.
+So check the light levels – make sure it is getting plenty of indirect sunlight, but no direct sun.

 If the neon color is fading and new foliage is a greener color, move your plant so it gets more light (but no direct sunlight).